 - ensuring all employee entitlements and prescribed conditions of employment under relevant laws and regulations are adequately implemented and accounted for

 In addition to the above policies, HSL has incorporated modern slavery due diligence into new supplier approval procedures.
-This process particularly seeks to assess the supplier organisation’s understanding of and commitment to labour standards, any specific approaches they have to addressing modern slavery, and particular procedures around temporary and agency related labour (which has been identified as a higher-risk indicator of modern slavery in our risk assessments).
+This process particularly seeks to understand the organisation’s understanding of and commitment to labour standards, any specific approaches they have to addressing modern slavery, and particular procedures around temporary and agency related labour (which has been identified as a higher-risk indicator of modern slavery in our risk assessments).

 A whistleblowing policy is communicated to all staff to raise any modern slavery related concerns.